saif-mal1k/Salesforce-Notes/2. Admin/chapter 03 Objects Fields & Relationships/README.md

   - 1:1 relationship, available only on user object
   - one user is linked to another user, through Manager related list

+> **NOTE:** we can link account to parent account, also there is option to link case to another case. the relationship here is self relationship.

 <br/>